Meet the Team

 Grace Deaton

-Grace grew up in Grass Valley, a small town in Northern California, but relocated to Oakland in 2016 to attend Mills College.
-There, she obtained her bachelor’s degree in creative writing and economics.
-She is now pursuing her master’s degree in library science at San Jose State University.
+Grace grew up in Grass Valley, a small town in Northern California.
+She has a BA in Creative Writing and Economics from Mills College and a Master's in Library Science from San Jose State University.
 Grace has loved reading her entire life, but in recent years she has found a passion for instilling that same love of reading in the younger generation.
 Her goal in working as a youth librarian is to teach kids that reading is a great resource for learning or purely for enjoyment.
 She believes reading should bring joy first and foremost, and that joy pushes kids to want to learn.
 When Grace isn’t teaching or in the library she can be found playing tennis, playing board games with friends, or, of course, reading!

 Julie Pollack